2026 Castafari Offshore Fishing Seminar Schedule

 Capt.
 Tommy Howd

 Learn how to effectively target swordfish and tuna holding deep in the water column during the day time hours with deep drop tackle.
-Learn all about what terminal tackle works best, what baits have proved to be most effective, where and how to set up your drift, how to attach your weights and lights, and what to look for when getting bites.*This will also contain a Deep Drop Workshop at 10:00 am (Workshop Room 1) explaining/showcasing the materials you need. - 10:00am – 11:00am "Latest Trolling Spreads For Tuna – Big Boat & Small Boat" NEW 2025
+Learn all about what terminal tackle works best, what baits have proved to be most effective, where and how to set up your drift, how to attach your weights and lights, and what to look for when getting bites.*This will also contain a Deep Drop Workshop at 10:00 am (Workshop Room 1). - 10:00am - 11:00am "Davy & Goliath" NEW 2026

 -